venkatasykam/JiraRestAPIClient/README.md

 Step-4: Commit and push the file *jira-datasource.csv* to this same git repo.

 > Note: Configure the above steps in any CI tool (ex: Jenkins) to automatilly execute these steps hourly or everyday once, so that the file *jira-datasource.csv* contains the latest data.
+OR use Jenkins plugin [jira-trigger-plugin](https://github.com/jenkinsci/jira-trigger-plugin), when story points field changed automatically jenkins job will be triggered (this plugin not tried yet in this practice)

 ### Prepare dashboard in Grafana Cloud